moesay/Elegant86/README.md

 There are no contributing guidelines for Elegant86 (so far).
 Feel free to fork the repo and help releasing Elegant86 faster.

+**Note:** Instructions implementations won't be pulled to the repository without a successful unit test.
+Elegant86 uses `gtest` for testing.
+Consider writing the proper unit test for your implementation.

 ## Copyright and license